amabdallah/WaM-DaM/README.md

 ==============================
 ### Getting Started with WaM-DaM: Get a Copy of WaM-DaM!
-WaM-DaM is implemented in a relational database and ready to load your data into it in SQLite, PostGreSQL, MySQL, and Microsfot SQL Server database systems.
+WaM-DaM is implemented in a relational database and ready to load your data into it in SQLite, PostgreSQL, MySQL, and Microsoft SQL Server database systems.
 You can get a copy of WaM-DaM XML schema, blank copies for the four database systems, and instructions on how to set up a SQLite database at the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/02WaM-DaM_Schema" target="_blank">WaM-DaM Schema</a> page.

 ==============================
 ### Use Cases: What Can WaM-DaM Do?
-WaM-DaM capabilites are demonestrated through six generic use cases that follow the user needs to discover data for their models.
-You can see and examine these use cases using a prepopulated WaM-DaM SQLite database with a the provided SQL commands at the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03UseCases" target="_blank">use cases</a> page.
+WaM-DaM capabilities are demonstrated through six generic use cases that follow the user needs to discover data for their models.
+You can see and examine these use cases using a prepopulated WaM-DaM SQLite database with the provided SQL commands at the <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03UseCases" target="_blank">use cases</a> page.

 ==============================
 ### Publications and Presentations
-A preliminary WaM-DaM design was published at <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Future_Work.md" target="_blank">iEMSs 2014</a> as a peer-reviewed conference paper at the :
+A preliminary WaM-DaM design was published at <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Future_Work.md" target="_blank">iEMSs 2014</a> as a peer-reviewed conference paper at the:
 <a href="http://www.iemss.org/sites/iemss2014/papers/iemss2014_submission_406.pdf" target="_blank">WaM-DaM:A Data Model to Organize and Synthesize Water Management Data</a> You can download the EndNote citation [file](https://github.com/amabdallah/WaM-DaM/blob/master/Files/WaMDaM_AbdallahRosenberg.enw)
 You also can check out the professional and conference [presentations](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Presentations.md) along the way of WaM-DaM development

 ==============================
 ### Future Work and Limitations
-There are numerous opportunities for <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Future_Work.md" target="_blank">futute work </a> to build on on WaM-DaM and benefit from its design in applications.
+There are numerous opportunities for <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Future_Work.md" target="_blank">future work </a> to build on WaM-DaM and benefit from its design in applications.
 Several of these opportunities may overcome the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/docs/Limitations.md" target="_blank">limitations</a> of the current design and improve it to be a standard for communicating systems analysis data.

 ==============================
 ### Licensing